 A creamy, natural, moisturizing soap enriched with cocoa butter and hemp seed oil.
 Hemp seed oil contains more naturally occurring essential fatty acids (EFA) than any other plant-derived oil.
-Rich in vitamin E, hemp seed oil penetrates the skin to moisturize and soothe.
+Rich in vitamin E, hemp seed oil penetrates to moisturize and soothe.

 Basil essential oil has a spicy, herbal aroma with a warm anise-like scent.
 The combination of Basil, Rosemary, and Lavender essential oils refreshes and soothes the skin, mind, and spirit.